 ASC Topic 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-The Company estimates its forfeiture rate based on a historical analysis of share-based payment award forfeitures.
+The Company estimates its forfeiture rate based on a historical analysis of share- based payment award forfeitures.
 If actual forfeitures should vary from estimated forfeitures, adjustments to share-based compensation expense may be required.
-The Company uses the binomial-lattice option-pricing model ("binomial-lattice model") for valuation of share-based awards with time-based vesting.
+The Company uses the binomial-lattice option-pricing model ("binomial-lattice model")

+for valuation of share-based awards with time-based vesting.
 The Company believes that the binomial-lattice model is an accurate model for valuing employee stock options since it reflects the impact of stock price changes on option exercise behavior.
-For share-based awards based on market conditions, specifically, the Company's stock price, the compensation cost and derived service periods are estimated using the Monte Carlo valuation method.
+For performance-based awards, stock-based compensation expense is recognized over the expected performance achievement period of individual performance milestones when the achievement of each individual performance milestone becomes probable.
+For share- based awards based on market conditions, specifically, the Company's stock price, the compensation cost and derived service periods are estimated using the Monte Carlo valuation method.
 The Company uses third party analyses to assist in developing the assumptions used in its binomial-lattice model and Monte Carlo valuations and the resulting fair value used to record compensation expense.
 The Company's determination of fair value of stock options on the date of grant using an option-pricing model is affected by the Company's stock price as well as assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to the Company's expected stock price volatility over the term of the awards, and actual and projected employee stock option exercise behaviors.
 Any significant changes in these assumptions may materially affect the estimated fair value of the share-based award.